parallaxinc/spin-standard-library/CONTRIBUTING.md

 ## Naming Conventions

-*   **Version numbers should never be included in a filename.** Version comments are automatically added to the source.
+*   Version numbers are not included in a filename.
+A version comment is added with other metadata to the release.

 *   File extensions are lower-case.